Monument Elementary is a PBIS school

 3. Solve Problems

 - We teach all students what is expected of them in every part of the school.
-At least three times a year, we take all students to each part of the school (playground, cafeteria, classroom, etc.) and review the procedures and expectations for that area.
+At least twice a year, we take all students to each part of the school (playground, cafeteria, classroom, etc.) and review the procedures and expectations for that area.

 - Staff members reinforce students when they demonstrate the three personal standards by praising students.
 Staff members also give students Monument Money when they are doing what is expected, and it can be used to purchase fun monthly experiences.
 Teachers also have different ways to reward student behavior in their classroom.